CabStone Main Logo

 Pair quality materials with good ventilation and maintenance, and your cabinets can look new for over a decade.

 Ready to upgrade?
-Explore CabStone’s bathroom cabinetry — designed specifically for New England homes where humidity meets high design.
+Work with a trusted cabinetry and flooring contractor to explore bathroom cabinetry designed specifically for New England homes where humidity meets high design.

 Frequently Asked Questions